Abigail Chams

 Abigail Anthony Chamungwana (born May 7, 2003), professionally known as Abigail Chams is a Tanzanian singer, songwriter, multi-instrumentalist, and youth activist.
 Known for her genre-defying sound that blends Bongo Flava, Afropop, R&B, and traditional Tanzanian influences, she is regarded as one of the most promising musical talents in East Africa.
-She is signed to Sony Music Africa and gained global recognition following her nomination at the 2025 BET Awards - Best New International Act category, becoming the first solo female artist from East Africa to receive this nomination.
+She is signed to Sony Music Africa and gained global recognition following her nomination at the 2025 BET Awards in the "Best New International Act" category, becoming the first solo female artist from East Africa to receive this nomination.

-In addition to her music, Chams is a UNICEF Youth Advocate, an ambassador for Spotify EQUAL Africa in 2023, and the founder of the The Talk With Abigail Chams initiative focused on mental health and youth empowerment.
+In addition to her music, Chams is a UNICEF Youth Advocate, an ambassador for Spotify EQUAL Africa in 2023, and founder of The Talk With Abigail Chams, initiative focused on mental health and youth empowerment.

 Music career

-Born into a musical family, Abigail Chams' grandfather was a music director of an orchestra also her grandmother was a singer in the church choir, she started learning piano when she was five and mastered the violin by eight she also mastered guitar, drummer and flute.
+Born into a musical family – her grandfather was music director of an orchestra and her grandmother was a singer in the church choir – Abigail Chams started learning the piano when she was five years old and by the age of eight had mastered the violin, as well as the guitar, drums and flute.

 She started her career by posting music covers on her social accounts.
-She has collaborated with top Tanzanian musical artists like Rayvanny and Harmonize (singer).
-She has also worked with foreign musical artists like Jekalyn Carr.
+She has collaborated with top Tanzanian musical artists including Rayvanny and Harmonize (singer).
+She has also worked with foreign musical artists such as Jekalyn Carr.

-In 2022 she was signed to Sony Music.
-Sixteen months after signing with Sony Music, Abigail Chams announced her first EP titled 5.
-Following this announcement, she released Milele as the second lead single, after Nani featuring Marioo, which had been released a year after signing the recording deal.
+In 2022, she was signed to Sony Music.
+Sixteen months after signing with Sony Music, Chams announced her first EP, titled 5.
+Following this announcement, she released "Milele" as the second lead single, after "Nani", featuring Marioo, which had been released a year after signing the recording deal.
 Enky Frank, a writer for Simulizi na Sauti (SnS), praised Abigail Chams as a valuable talent essential to the history of Bongo Flava music.
 He described her as a Tanzanian musician who delivers Bongo Flava at an international standard, backed by formal musical education and exceptional multi-instrumental skills..

 Debut EP: 5

-Abigail Chams released her debut EP 5 on September 29, 2023.
-Featuring six tracks that reflect key aspects of her life—faith, family, passion for music, personal journey, and excellence.
+Abigail Chams released her debut EP 5 on September 29, 2023, featuring six tracks that reflect key aspects of her life—faith, family, passion for music, personal journey, and excellence.
 The EP celebrated her East African roots and achieved commercial success, debuting at number one in Tanzania and number three in Africa.
-Its lead single, "Nani?", topped Tanzanian charts within 24 hours and remained at number one for six weeks.
-She also became one of the first East African artists featured on Apple Music's The Dotty Show.
+Its lead single, "Nani?", topped the Tanzanian charts within 24 hours and remained at number one for six weeks.
+Chams also became one of the first East African artists featured on Apple Music's The Dotty Show.